 To be eligible for these types of gift aid, a student must be an undergraduate resident of Iowa and meet the need eligibility requirement of the Iowa College Student Aid Commission.
 The Iowa Tuition Grant, the best known of this type, can be awarded for up to eight full-time semesters of enrollment.
 To meet eligibility criteria, a FAFSA must be filed before July 1.

 In the event that available state funds are insufficient to pay the full amount of each approved Iowa Tuition Grant, the Iowa College Student Aid Commission has the authority to administratively reduce the award.

 Federal or Institutional Employment

-The Department of Education requires Verification of approximately 30% of FAFSAs filed by applicants for aid each year.
+The Department of Education requires verification of approximately 30 percent of FAFSAs filed by applicants for aid each year.
 Therefore, Graceland University will verify FAFSA information on selected applicants.
-We will request a tax return transcript(s), W-2 form(s), and the verification worksheet to complete this process.
-Your aid award is subject to change if Verification procedures result in a different calculation of financial need.
-Graceland University’s Verification Policy states no type of federal or state aid can be disbursed to a student’s account until the verification process is completed.
+We will request a tax return transcript(s), W-2 form(s) and the verification worksheet to complete this process.
+Your aid award is subject to change if verification procedures result in a different calculation of financial need.
+Graceland University’s Verification Policy states no type of federal or state aid can be disbursed to a student’s account until the verification process is complete.
 A student may waive verification if they do not wish to receive any federal or state aid, including grants.
 Institutional aid may also be affected when verification is waived.
 Read the What is Verification document to learn more.